ManticoreGamesInc/platform-documentation/src/tutorials/cosmetic_tutorial.md

 A trigger needs to be added where the platform is to detect the player so you can override the camera and show the cosmetic UI.

-When positioning the trigger, make sure it is high enough up, otherwise the player's character will be in the ground.
+When positioning the trigger, make sure it is high enough up, otherwise, the player's character will be in the ground.

 1. Create new **Trigger** object.
 2. Move the trigger so it is on the platform object (found in the **Envir** group).